thebioengineer/TidyX/README.md

 - [TidyX Episode 136 | Fuzzy Joins on Dates](https://bit.ly/TidyX_Ep136)

   - Sometimes.
-Thats the thing.
+That's the thing.
 Some Times.
-We answer a viewer question extending from a prior epsiode answering the question of how do I join participant data from samples to the closest date of an event within N number of days?
+We answer a viewer question extending from a prior episode answering the question of how do I join participant data from samples to the closest date of an event within N number of days?
 We try to give an answer, working through problem solving and try to give you the tools to solve this problem too!
   - [Source Code](https://github.com/thebioengineer/TidyX/tree/master/TidyTuesday_Explained/136-Fuzzy_Dates)